devspace-sh/devspace/docs/pages/deployment/kubernetes-manifests/kustomize.md

 kubectl apply -k more-manifests/
 ```
 If you only want one of the folders to be deployed via `kustomize`, you will need to put them in separate deployment configurations.

-> Note that besides setting `kustomize: true`, we also need to remove the `*` in our `manifests` array, because otherwise DevSpace CLI would try to use `kubectl apply -k` for all sub-folders of `manifests` and `more-manifests` instead of looking for the `kustomization.yaml` file within the `manifests` and the `more-manifests` folder.